Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 The critical hit threshold for your attacks is reduced by 2.
 Whenever you roll a 1 while making an attack, something goes horribly wrong, and you suffer the attack’s effects instead.

 ### Bloodthirsty
-Whenever you reduce a non-allied creature to zero life, your critical hit threshold for all attacks is reduced to 1 until the end of your next turn.
+Whenever you reduce a non-allied creature to 0 life, attacks that you make are automatically criticals if they hit until the end of your next turn.

 ### Careful
 You have disadvantage on attacks that you make against allied creatures.